BeniaminAbramowicz/FiguresAreaCalculator/README.md

 - Front-end: Bootstrap, JavaScript/jQuery

 ## Running the application
-Application can be run by opening it's solution in Visual Studio, building it and running b
+Application can be run by opening it's solution in Visual Studio, building it and running (default shortcut ctrl + F5)

 ## Planned changes
 - Adding 3D figures